-Joshua Grosso Sings Revolution in Current Broadway Production of Les Miserables
+Joshua Grosso Sings Revolution in Current Broadway Production of “Les Misérables”

 Written by Vocalo Radio on July 16, 2019

-Grosso is currently asking if you can hear the people sing in the Cameron Mackintosh production of Alain Boublil and Claude-Michel Schönberg’s Tony Award-winning musical phenomenon at Broadway in Chicago’s Cadillac Palace Theatre from July 9th through the 27th.
+Grosso is currently asking if you can hear the people sing in the Cameron Mackintosh production of Alain Boublil and Claude-Michel Schönberg’s Tony Award-winning musical phenomenon at Broadway in Chicago’s Cadillac Palace Theatre from July 9 through 27.

 Jill Hopkins: Let’s talk about your theatrical life.
 Was it pretty apparent from an early age that this was the path that you were meant to take?

 JH: I want to ask you about the character of Marius.
 What makes him appealing for you to play?

 JH: You get the best of both worlds with Marius: You get to be in the middle of the love triangle, you get to be a soldier, you get to experience profound loss, but also ultimate happiness and being with the person that you love.

 JG: It’s easy to get stuck to one aspect of his character, especially if you look at it dramatically, like Marius is just the love story.
 But when you mix that in with the revolution, his ideologies, and his history, it just gives you a whole color palette to play with.

 JG: I would make t-shirts.
 I’ll make the pins.
 Wow.
 I don’t know.
 I guess that’s one of the reasons why I love playing Marius.
-I really do sometimes, as any actor, think: “what would I do in a moment like this?”
+I really do sometimes, as any actor, think: “What would I do in a moment like this?”
 Some nights while I’m performing as Marius, it’s more me.
 But some nights, it’s what I feel like Marius would do.
 So it fluctuates back and forth.
 That’s what attracts me so much to Marius: that I have that liberty to choose every single night.
 He chooses to be there in the revolution, but I think I have a little bit more liberty as to why I’m there.
 All of these questions facilitate how I say the words and how I do certain things.
 I’d like to say I’d be brave and go to the revolution, but I honestly don’t know.
 I love photography.
 So I’ll just I’ll take the pictures.